benofbrown/darksouls/DSIII_Low_Death.md

 Once we've got the *Dark Sigil* from *Yoel of Londor* we will gain one Hollowing with each death.
 As we now have a working death counter, this is the point at which we don't need to reset on death, although a death now would be disappointing.

-### Shield of Want

-From now on you either want to have this shield equipped all the time, or switch to it quickly after a boss fight for maximum souls.
-You can't use it as a shield as you won't have enough *Strength*, but I don't use it as a shield anyway.

 ## Phase II: Easy mode

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
 It generally takes me around an hour and 45 minutes.